 Helpful Links Relating To Fall At Work Compensation Claims

-- HSE – Slips, falls and trips at work: The document from the HSE looks at the causes of slips, trips and falls in the workplace and how they can be prevented.
-It also highlights employer and employee responsibility when it comes to health and safety.
+- HSE—Slips, falls, and trips at work: This HSE document examines the causes of slips, trips, and falls in the workplace and how they can be prevented.
+It also highlights employer and employee responsibility for health and safety.

-- Major Road Scheme H&S: There are specific schemes, such as ‘Raising the Bar’ that are initiatives to prevent common accidents in the workplace, such as reducing the risks of slipping, tripping and falling within construction.
+- Major Road Scheme H&S: Specific schemes, such as ‘Raising the Bar,’ are initiatives to prevent common workplace accidents, such as reducing the risks of slipping, tripping, and falling in construction.

-- HSE Stats on Slips: This looks at the latest accident and slips, trips and falls in the workplace statistics for in the workplace in the UK.
-It presents a clear picture of the work left to do to ensure safety at work.
+- HSE Stats on Slips: This report examines the latest workplace accident statistics for slips, trips, and falls in the UK.
+It presents a clear picture of the work to be done to ensure workplace safety.

 Other guides for someone with tripping and falling injuries